-where $\pto$ denotes convergence in probability. \end{itemize} \end{theorem} } \textbf{Proof Sketch}: The detailed proof of Theorem \ref{theo:mainResult} is deferred to Section \ref{sec:proofoftheorem}.
-It has two major parts: first, showing the assertion for the idealized population case and second, extending the population case to the finite sample case.
-In the first step, we define a population version of the set $\hat{\cF}_\epsilon$, which we denote as $\cF$.
-The set $\cF$ only contains \textit{desirable features}, which are features of a path $\cP$ that would result in a decrease in impurity if the RF gets to see the full distribution $P(X, Y)$ (not just a finite sample $\cD$).
+In the first part, we define a population version of the set $\hat{\cF}_\epsilon$, which we denote as $\cF$.
+The set $\cF$ only contains \textit{desirable features}, which are features of a path $\cP$ that correspond to a positive decrease in impurity if the RF gets to see the full distribution $P(X, Y)$ (not just a finite sample $\cD$).
+Note that desirable/non-desirable features are different from signal/noisy features.
+The definition of desirable/non-desirable features depends on the concerned path in a tree.
+A noisy feature is always a non-desirable feature but a signal feature can become a non-desirable feature when it has been split in the path.
+See Definition \ref{Def:desirable_features}.
 The set $\cF$ is an oracle, in the sense that its construction depends on the true underlying LSS model.
 This is in contrast to the set $\hat{\cF}_\epsilon$, which can be computed for any given path from a tree of RF.
-Given this definition of $\cF$, a sketch of the proof of the major assertions of Theorem \ref{theo:mainResult_general_upper_bound} and \ref{theo:mainResult} is as follows: \begin{enumerate} \item When a set of signed features $S^\pm$ appears on $\cF$, this implies that every time a signed feature $(k, b) \in S^\pm$ appears on the way from the root node to the leaf, the correct splitting direction was selected for $\cP$, which gives rise to the general upper bound of $\mathrm{DWP}_{\epsilon}(S^\pm) \leq 2^{-|S^\pm|}$ (see Theorem \ref{theo:mainResult_general_upper_bound}). \item If $S^\pm$ is a union interaction, then (assuming all leaf nodes of the tree are pure) a correct splitting direction for each of its features already implies that $S^\pm$ appears on $\cP$ and thus, $\mathrm{DWP}_{\epsilon}(S^\pm) \approx 2^{-|S^\pm|}$ (see first part of Theorem \ref{Theo:mainResult_final}). \item If $S^\pm$ is not a union interaction, then there will always be the possibility that, although every split for an encountered feature which is an element of $S^\pm$ was done in the correct direction, some of the features in $S^\pm$ were just never encountered and therefore, a correct splitting direction does not imply that $S^\pm$ appears on $\cP$, hence $\mathrm{DWP}_{\epsilon}(S^\pm) < 2^{-|S^\pm|}$ (see second part of Theorem \ref{Theo:mainResult_final}). \end{enumerate}
+Given this definition of $\cF$, a sketch of the proof of the major assertions of Theorem \ref{theo:mainResult_general_upper_bound} and \ref{theo:mainResult} is as follows: \begin{enumerate} \item When a set of signed features $S^\pm$ appears in $\cF$, this implies that every time a signed feature $(k, b) \in S^\pm$ appears on the way from the root node to the leaf, the splitting direction implied by $b$ was selected for $\cP$, which gives rise to the general upper bound of $\mathrm{DWP}_{\epsilon}(S^\pm) \leq 2^{-|S^\pm|}$ (see Theorem \ref{theo:mainResult_general_upper_bound}). \item If $S^\pm$ is a union interaction, then (assuming all leaf nodes of the tree are pure) a correct splitting direction for each of its features already implies that $S^\pm$ appears on $\cP$ and thus, $\mathrm{DWP}_{\epsilon}(S^\pm) \approx 2^{-|S^\pm|}$ (see first part of Theorem \ref{Theo:mainResult_final} below). \item If $S^\pm$ is not a union interaction, then there will always be the possibility that, although every split for an encountered feature which is an element of $S^\pm$ was done in the correct direction, some of the features in $S^\pm$ were just never encountered and therefore, a correct splitting direction does not imply that $S^\pm$ appears on $\cP$, hence $\mathrm{DWP}_{\epsilon}(S^\pm) < 2^{-|S^\pm|}$ (see second part of Theorem \ref{Theo:mainResult_final}). \end{enumerate}